nextcloud/desktop/doc/building.rst

 Generic Build Instructions
 --------------------------

-Compared to previous versions, building Mirall has become easier.
-Unlike earlier versions, CSync, which is the sync engine library of Mirall, is now part of the Mirall source repository and not a separate module.
+Compared to previous versions, building the desktop sync client has become easier.
+Unlike earlier versions, CSync, which is the sync engine library of the client, is now part of the client source repository and not a separate module.

-You can download Mirall from the ownCloud `Client Download Page`_.
+You can download the desktop sync client from the ownCloud `Client Download Page`_.

 To build the most up to date version of the client:

-1. Clone the latest versions of Mirall from Git_ as follows:
+1. Clone the latest versions of the client from Git_ as follows:

   ``git clone git://github.com/owncloud/client.git``